KoBeWi/Metroidvania-System/README.md

 There is also a zoom feature.
 It's very basic and simply scales the map view, but it's useful if you have high display resolution and find the map too small.

 ![](Media/EditorZoom.gif)

+You can also zoom using Ctrl + mouse wheel.

 #### Room Layout mode